strongbox/strongbox-docs/Writing-Tests.md

 # General

+* **Basic rules**
   * All code must be accompanied with sufficiently thorough test cases which validate the functionality.
-* Test cases should be self-sufficient and not rely on data produced by other tests, or the outcome of other tests in any other way.
-A test case may, however, generate all it's resources via the `setUp` method; however, such generation should be done just once for all the tests.
   * If tests are failing, they are a top priority.
   * Pull requests will not be merged, if there are failing tests.
   * Don't use REST API for testing your service class methods.
 Test them directly.
   * Put `@Rollback(false)` if you want to persist something during the test execution.
 It will tell Spring to not to call `rollback()` on this class method transactions.
+  * All tests **MUST be idempotent**, it means that we should be able to execute them multiple times from console or IDE and execution should not depends on how many times we ran this test.
   * Use [rest-assured](https://github.com/rest-assured/rest-assured/wiki/GettingStarted#spring-mock-mvc) for testing REST API.
-Don't try to re-involve the bicycle and inherit all rest-assured initialization stuff from `RestAssuredBaseTest`.
-Mark your test as `@IntegrationTest` and take a look at the existing examples (subclasses of `RestAssuredBaseTest`).
-If you would like to have some init method with `@BeforeEach` annotation make sure that you will have `super.init()` as a first line in such kind of method.
+Don't try to re-invent the bicycle and inherit all rest-assured initialization stuff from `RestAssuredBaseTest`.
+Mark your test as `@IntegrationTest` and take a look at the existing examples (sub-classes of `RestAssuredBaseTest`).
+If you would like to have some init method with `@BeforeEach` annotation make sure that you also invoke `super.init()` as a first line in such methods.
-* All tests **MUST be idempotent**, it means that we should be able to execute them multiple times from console or IDE and execution should not depends on how many times we ran this test.
+* **Test resources**
+  * Test cases should be self-sufficient and not rely on data produced by other tests, or the outcome of other tests in any other way.
+  * Every test case should generate all the resources it requires in each of its respective test methods.
+  * Do not name test resources with common dummy names such as `foo.txt`, `bar.zip`, `blah.jar` and etc, as this might cause resource collisions and issues, in case someone else decided to use such a name (if you spot any such resources, please raise an issue/pull, as this is bad practice).

 # Artifact-related Tests